DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_dmp_requirements.md

 > * Research data must be made accessible for reuse
 > * Reserach data should be made accessible at an early stage [latest at publication]
 > * Research data must be accompanied by standardized metadata
-> * Research dataprovided with a license for access, reuse, and redistribution
+> * Research data provided with a license for access, reuse, and redistribution
 > * Research data should be made accessible at the lowest possible cost [preferable at no charge]
 > * The management of research data must be described in a data management plan [DMP must be delivered in connection with the revised grant application, final version together with the final report]